israel-dryer/ttkbootstrap/docs/widgets/frame.rst

 Tips & tricks
 =============
 If you use a themed **Frame** widget, then you will likely want to use a **Label** widget with an *Inverse.TLabel* style.
-This will create the effect that is presented in the Styles_ section, with the the label background matching the background color of its parent.
+This will create the effect that is presented in the Overview_, with the the label background matching the background color of its parent.

 .. code-block:: python